Taapeli/isotammi-addons/source/SuperTool/README.md

 This can be used to create more complicated filters than is possible with the regular filter editor and built-in rules.

 The filters can use the 'getargs' function, see [Parameterized queries](#parameterized-queries).

+Some 'global variables' are not available in a custom filter: trans, uistate and result are always None.
+The 'dbstate' variable exists but does not refer to the real dbstate object and it only contains the 'db' attribute.

 Note that the custom filter requires that SuperTool is installed - so if you remove this tool then such filters also stop working.